Aircoookie/WLED-Docs/docs/basics/faq.md

 - 4 pins: RGB
 - 5 pins: RGBW / RGBWW / RGBCW / RGBNW (RGB + one white channel)
 - 6 pins: RGBCT (RGB + 2 white channels) _Note: Support is only for Alexa._

+### My LEDs flicker when using the sunrise effect (or others) in a preset
+Due the default transition set on your WLED instance, it could be that going to the `sunrise` effect from an off strip can trigger an small "flash" ([discussion](https://github.com/Aircoookie/WLED/issues/3911#issuecomment-2060678535)).

+You can prevent this by changing the transition of that preset to `0`.

 ## General Questions